Registering custom nameservers

 - Log in to your Name.com account.

-- Click on the MY DOMAINS link, located on the top of the navigation.
+- Click on the MY DOMAINS link, located at the top of the navigation.

 - Click the domain name you would like to manage.

-- Click Nameserver Registration under the Advance section - at the bottom of the page.
+- Click Nameserver Registration under the More Tools section

 - In the Hostname field, enter a prefix, such as NS1.
 In the IP Address field, enter the IP address that you need the nameserver to point to.